hannutt/DBoard/README.md

 CODE SPLIT

 All Python view codes are in their own .py files and are imported as modules in the original view.py file.
-The JavaScript code is also split into multiple .js files.
+The JavaScript code is also split into .js files.
+The html code is divided into its own files and imported into the program using the include method.

 WEBSHOP